splewis/csgo-practice-mode/README.md

 - ``.save <name>``: saves your current position as a grenade spot with the given name
 - ``.desc``: adds a grenade description to the last grenade you saved/used .goto on
 - ``.goto [playername] <grenadeid>``: teleports you to a player's saved grenade (or your own if no player is named)
+- ``.last``: teleports you back to where you threw your last grenade from
 - ``.back``: teleports you back a position in your grenade history
 - ``.forward``: teleports you forward a position in your grenade history
 - ``.spawn <number>``: teleports you to a spawn # for the maps's spawns, if no number is given the nearest map spawn is used (uses your current CT/T team to decide which team's spawns to use)